jdlehman/dotfiles/README.md

 ## Installation

-To setup and install these dotfiles, simply run `sh scripts/installer` from the project's directory.
+To setup and install these dotfiles, simply run `./install` from the project's directory.
 This will setup any dependencies you need and symlink the dotfiles in the appropriate places.
-Any existing dotfiles will be backed up by date unless the installer is run with `--force`.

 ## Structure

 The following is a high-level overview of the project's structure.
 You can look into the source for the specifics.
 Each folder with the exception of `scripts` contains dotfiles to be symlinked into the `$HOME` directory.
-One thing to note is that each of these folders can contain install shell scripts to setup anything related to that particular dotfile.
-These additional shell scripts can be in the form `install*.sh` or `setup*.sh`.
-Setup scripts are run first, and typically contain dependencies that might be needed before other scripting occurs.
-The install scripts contain whatever else needs to be done to set up these dotfiles.

 ## Credits